Small Business Phone Problems: 5 Common Issues and How to Fix Them

 - Customers complain they can never reach you

-- Weekend enquiries go unanswered until Monday
+- Weekend enquiries sit unanswered until Monday morning

 Why It Happens